 Upper and lower level courses are taught by a combination of native Russian instructors and American instructors, all with considerable expertise in Russian language teaching methodology and teaching experience.

 Students of the Russian Language Institute are strongly encouraged to reside in campus dorms during the summer.
-Some faculty members may also reside on campus, as will a dorm adviser.
+Some faculty members may also reside on campus, as will a resident dorm adviser.
+All participants will receive their own room.
 Rooms in the dorms include a bed, desk, chair, dresser, and window shade.
 Each student should bring their own linens, blankets, pillows, and towels.

-The Russian Table takes place in Haffner Dining Hall, where the College's own award-winning dining service provides participants with breakfast, lunch, and dinner, Monday through Friday.
+The Russian Table takes place in one of the campuses dining halls, where the College's own award-winning dining service provides participants with breakfast, lunch, and dinner, Monday through Friday.
 On Saturday and Sunday, the dining service provides brunch and dinner.
 On weekdays, all students and faculty are present at lunch, and the seating arrangement and meal time is structured to promote the fullest possible interaction in Russian.
 While students are freer at breakfast and dinner to eat when they choose, during service hours, everyone will continue to speak only Russian in the dining hall.
 Those faculty and staff members living in the Russian residence hall will be present at most meals.
 Students choosing to live off-campus are expected to eat lunch with their fellow participants and the faculty Monday through Friday in Haffner.
 A special lunches-only meal plan will be available for these commuting students.

 It is advisable for students to have their own health insurance.
 The College will not accept responsibility for students' medical expenses.